Ravneet Singh (vice admiral): Naval career

 Singh was commissioned into the Indian Navy on 1 July 1983.
 Trained as a Naval aviator, he completed the Flying Instructors course at the Flying Instructors School in Tambaram Air Force Station, the staff course at the Defence Services Staff College in Wellington and the Harrier Conversion Course at RAF Wittering in United Kingdom.
 He has also attended the Project Management Programme at Indian Institute of Management Ahmedabad.

 Singh has commanded the Nilgiri-class frigate INS Himgiri (F34) and the Rajput-class Guided missile destroyers INS Ranvir (D54) and INS Ranvijay (D55).
 Since he is a naval aviator, Singh has also commanded the Naval air squadrons INAS 300 and INAS 551.
 He has also commanded the premier Naval Air Base INS Hansa.
 Singh has also served as the executive officer of the Durg-class corvette INS Vijaydurg (K71) and the Delhi-class Guided missile destroyer INS Delhi (D61).

-Singh is a fighter pilot and a Qualified Flying Instructor with Master Green Instrument rating.
-He has over 2500 flying hours on 10 different type of aircraft.
+Singh is a fighter pilot and a Qualified Flying Instructor with a Master Green Instrument rating.
+He has over 2500 flying hours on 10 different types of aircraft.
 As a commander, when serving as a pilot on board INS Viraat (R22), he was awarded the Nao Sena Medal for gallantry.
 He has also served as the Indian Defence Advisor in Kenya, Tanzania and Seychelles.

 Flag rank

 On promotion to Flag Rank, Singh took over as the Assistant Controller Carrier Project (ACCP) at Naval HQ.
 He served as the Assistant Controller Warship Production & Acquisition (ACWP&A) when the Aircraft Carrier INS Vikramaditya was inducted and commissioned.
-Singh then dual-hatted as the Flag Officer Goa Area (FOGA) and Flag Officer Naval Aviation (FONA).
+Singh then dual-hatted as the Flag Officer Commanding Goa Naval Area (FOGA) and Flag Officer Naval Aviation (FONA).